You’ve heard the plight of the honey bees. You feel the need to answer that call.

 The hive tool like this one here is necessary to help you get past the propolis-sealed cover and frames.
 The bee smoker keeps the bees distracted while you go about your business in the hive.

 The bee brush helps you brush away nurse bees when you want to get a good look at the brood.

 Finally, the protective clothing keeps you sting-free (for the most part) as you go about activities that involve opening the hive.
 The price for this would vary depending on whether you would want a bee jacket alone or full protective gear.
 As a new beekeeper yourself, I would suggest protective clothing that would cover your whole body parts lest your first encounter with a honey bee would immediately sting you off the world of beekeeping.

 4. Bees (Cost $100-$350)

-Without them, your hives would jsust be eccentric pieces of furniture.
+Without them, your hives would just be eccentric pieces of furniture.

-Bees can be purchased as a package, a nuclear hive (known as a nuc), or even as an established colony.
+Bees can be purchased as packaged bees or as a nucleus colony or nucleus hive (known as a nuc).
 If you are very lucky, you could catch a swarm.

 In spring, once the colony has expanded in number, the colony can raise a new queen.

 In that case, the old queen has to leave, and she gets a few loyal subjects as part of her retirement package.
 Sometimes, they can identify your hive as their new home.